ethereum/portal-website/pages/resources/tutorials/query-history.md

 /usr/local/bin/trin --web3-transport http
 ```

-By default, Trin exposes `http://localhost:8545` for http traffic.
+By default, Trin exposes `http://localhost:8545` for HTTP traffic.

 You can leave Trin running for the remainder of this tutorial.